-The technology-driven society has paved the way for the CONSTANT CHECKER — those who check their emails, texts, and social media accounts on a constant basis.
-It can really take a toll not just on yourself, but the relationships you have.
-Social media addiction is dangerous!
+The technology-driven society has paved the way for the CONSTANT CHECKER — those who check their emails, texts, and social media accounts continuously.
+It can take a toll not just on yourself, but on your relationships.

-Social media is gradually eroding away the real value of what it actually means to connect with each other.
+Social media addiction is dangerous.
+It’s slowly taking away the real value of what it means to connect.

 We’re sometimes unaware of what are we doing.
-Almost like a subconscious thing, we have been addicted to social media.
+Almost like a subconscious thing, we’ve been addicted to social media.

 Go outside, read a book, go for cycling, no matter what you do, just stop checking your accounts so frequently.
-Put your focus and attention on things that actually matter in life.
-Don’t let social media suck you into the swirl of fake life.
+Put your focus and attention on things that matter in life.
+Don’t let social media pull you into the spin of fake life.
 Focus on where you’re in the real world.

 The internet is a wonderful thing.
 It was designed for the free exchange of information, across borders and without boundaries.
 Technology should be used in making something useful not waste.
 We need to make better choices the way we use social media.